vestrel00/contacts-android/README.md

 ## Proguard

-If you use Proguard and the `async` and/or `permissions`, you may need to add rules for [Coroutines][coroutines-proguard].
+If you use Proguard and the `async` and/or `permissions` modules, then you may need to add rules for [Coroutines][coroutines-proguard].

 ## License